Medical aid for international students: how does it work when you need a doctor and where do you go.

 We strongly recommend you to register with a GP shortly after arrival in Tilburg, because it makes scheduling an appointment often quicker and easier.

-How to find a GP?
+What to expect of a GP?

 Consulting a GP

 A GP can be consulted by appointments which can be made by phone or in person during consultation hours.
-Approximately ten minutes are allowed per patient.
+Ten minutes are allowed per patient.
 It is possible to ask for a double appointment in advance if you feel that this will be necessary.
 House calls are kept to a minimum.
-The costs for a consultation are approximately € 27.
+The costs for a consultation are approximately € 35.
 You will have to pay this amount in cash, but you can claim the expenses back from your insurance company (depending on your insurance).

 If you have (basic) Dutch health insurance, e.g. because you work here, then general practitioner care is always free of charge.